Laparoscopic Vesicovaginal Fistula (VVF) Repair

 At PACE Hospitals Hyderabad, patients receive personalized recovery guidance from surgeons, nurses, and physiotherapists, ensuring a smooth post-surgical experience.

-Success Rate and Outcomes
+Success Rate and Results

 - Advanced laparoscopic technology